The Jackson 5 World Tour

-The Jackson 5 World Tour was the fifth overall concert tour and the first world tour undertaken by the American band the Jackson 5.
+The Jackson 5 World Tour was the fifth overall concert tour and the first world tour undertaken by the American band the Jackson 5, promoting their albums Skywriter (1973), G.I.T.: Get It Together (1973), Dancing Machine (1974) and Moving Violation (1975).

 The tour began on March 2, 1973, in Oklahoma City, Oklahoma, and concluded sometime in late December 1975.
 The tour was the biggest undertaken by the Jackson 5 during the band's lifetime, with over 385 concerts in a three-year period.
 The brothers toured the cities of the Americas, the United Kingdom, the Far East (including Japan, Philippines, Australia, New Zealand and a few others) and Africa.

 Joe Jackson arranged a nightclub act or also known as their "Las Vegas Revue" debuting at then MGM Grand Hotel & Casino in Las Vegas, Nevada.
 The act soon expanded to other states such as New York, California, Maryland and few other places in between.

 This marks the last tour before they toured as six brothers again for the Victory Tour in 1984.